Last updated: 05/12/2022

 - Visitors and residents who received vaccines outside of the UAE may be able to register their vaccine by visiting ica.gov.ae or by requesting a COVID-19 vaccine exemption.
-Information on exemptions is available here.
+Find information on exemptions here.

 - Further information on the Al Hosn app is available at: